 #11 Explore Golden Gate Park

 Golden Gate Park, which runs through the middle of western San Francisco, is bigger than Central Park in New York City.
-It’s full of surprises around every corner, including a lake where you can rent pedal boats, a Buffalo Paddock with real life buffalo, a Japanese Tea Garden, and two museums – the De Young and the Academy of Sciences.
-You could spend weeks exploring Golden Gate Park and never discover everything it has to offer, but it’s a lovely place to spend a morning exploring, and the museums are a great rainy day activity.
+It’s full of surprises around every corner, including a lake where you can rent pedal boats, a Buffalo Paddock with real-life buffalo, a Japanese Tea Garden, and two museums – the De Young and the Academy of Sciences.
+You could spend weeks exploring Golden Gate Park and never discover everything it offers, but it’s a lovely place to spend a morning exploring, and the museums are a great rainy day activity.

 #12 Catch a Show

-San Francisco’s performing arts scene is one of the best in the US, but it often goes under the radar thanks to all the other activities that the city has to offer.
-Shows like Hamilton, Harry Potter and the Cursed Child, and Book of Mormon have all made stops in San Francisco, and at any given time there are generally three or four different big shows worth seeing.
-And that’s not even counting the smaller venues and companies that put on amazing productions around the city.
+San Francisco’s performing arts scene is one of the best in the US, but it often goes under the radar thanks to the city’s other activities.
+Shows like Hamilton, Harry Potter and the Cursed Child, and Book of Mormon have all made stops in San Francisco, and at any given time, there are generally three or four different big shows worth seeing.
+And that’s not even counting the smaller venues and companies putting on amazing production around the city.